East Mountain High School Foundation Board

 Scott S. Kuszmaul has worked at Sandia National Laboratories for over 30 years as a project team leader and Electrical Engineer.
 He has experience as a technical project leader directing multi-disciplinary teams and as a designer of system-level engineering concepts.
 He received a Professional Project Management (PPM) Master Certificate from George Washington University, a BS in Electrical Engineering from New Mexico Tech and an Associate in Electrical Engineering from Youngstown State University.
 Scott was previously a board member from 2011-2013, rejoining in 2015.
 He has three adult children and six grandchildren in the Albuquerque metro area and lives with his wife, Dr. Tricia McKenna and their two children in the East Mountains.
 Harrison is a freshman attending East Mountain High School and Maura is a student at San Antonito Elementary School.

 Jim Smith, now retired, taught Science at East Mountain High School beginning in 2005 and joined the East Mountain High School Foundation board in 2006.
 Prior to working at EMHS, Jim taught at Moriarty High School.
 Before beginning his education career, he managed a petroleum engineering laboratory for nine years and a soils engineering laboratory for five years.
 In addition to serving the community through the East Mountain High School Foundation, Jim has also served as the Treasurer of the Board for the Wildlife West Nature Park in Edgewood.
 Jim has three sons.
 His oldest, Trey, is a graduate of the University of New Mexico and also works at East Mountain High School.
 Austin graduated from EMHS in 2010 and Brandon attended school in Albuquerque.
-Jim serves as the State Representative for House District 22.
+Jim serves as the Bernalillo County Commissioner for District 5 and is the former State Representative for District 22.

 All meetings take place at East Mountain High School in the Building 2 Conference Room beginning at 6:00pm.